davidvanleeuwen/learning/README.md

 - [Functional programming](http://mooc.fi/courses/2014/clojure/) - Functional programming with Clojure course.
 - [The little book about OS development](http://littleosbook.github.io/) - A book on creating your own operating system.
 - [Programming design systems](https://programmingdesignsystems.com/) - A book on the foundations of graphic design.
+- [FreeCodeCamp](https://guide.freecodecamp.org/) - All kinds of free guides on lots of subjects.